babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Viewer Cloud SDK for .NET.md

+# .NET Cloud REST API for Document Rendering

-This REST API enhances your C#, ASP.NET, & other .NET based cloud apps to render 85+ types of file formats to image, PDF or HTML formats from within your apps.
+This REST API enhances your C#, ASP.NET, & other .NET based cloud apps to [render](https://products.groupdocs.cloud/viewer/net) 85+ types of file formats to image, PDF or HTML formats from within your apps.

 ## Cloud Document Viewer Features

 - Support for rendering lots of document and image file formats.
 - Fetch the list of all installed fonts or delete the fonts cache.
-- Download HTML page resources, e.g., images, css, fonts etc.
+- Download HTML page resources, e.g., images, CSS, fonts etc.
 - Render a document to PDF for HTML or image representation and download it.
 - Fetch document information via various methods.
 - Obtain list of links to document pages as HTML or images.